-The a/b interfaces of the boards supply a ring voltage of 71 V{eff}.
+The a/b interfaces of the boards supply a ring voltage of 71 Veff.

 To ensure sufficient shielding, the front panel of the boards must be provided with a shielding panel.
-For more detailed information on the procedure, see How to Install Shielding Covers.

 Figure: SLMAV8N, SLMAV24N - LEDs on the Front Panel

 The boards feature a front panel with two LEDs that indicate the operating states.